 If you have an old dresser, don’t just throw it away to make more space in your home.
 Place it on your porch and adorn all manner of greenery from it.
-Because most dressers have multiple drawers, you can feature plants, flowers, and shrubs from top to bottom.
-This is a lovely statement piece that’s sure to attract attention from neighbours and visitors alike!
-Just seal any cracks with a bit of silicone to weatherproof it!
+Because most dressers have multiple drawers, you can use them as garden planter ideas.

 Eventually, your kids are going to outgrow their crib and then what use do you have for it then?
 Your baby crib can be transformed into a patio swing of course!
 You can easily saw off the legs and the front half of the crib (so that it resembles a couch) and then suspend it by ropes or chains on your front porch.
 Decorate and paint it any way you want.
 Now you have a fully functional patio swing!
 This is the perfect idea for getting use out of children’s playthings after they’re past their best.

 Transform a headboard& into an outdoor bench